MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 .. note::

-    Build Scripts do not require to configure a full BSP connection.
+    Build and run scripts do not require to configure a full BSP connection.
 This last part has only be added to finish a MicroEJ Application project independant from the BSP.

 Build Firmware at Once from Eclipse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~